 UICC is a founding member of the NCD Alliance and we continue to see the integration of NCDs as a priority in global, regional and national health and development planning and implementation.
 UICC will continue to support the capacity and sustainability of national and regional civil society alliances and networks in low- and middle-income countries to effectively influence cancer and other NCD prevention and control efforts at the national level.

 The International Cancer Control Partnership (ICCP), formed in November 2012, is a group of organisations engaged in supporting country cancer control planning efforts.

-UICC, with organisations including the WHO, CDC, NCI-USA, are committed to working together through ICCP to ensure that all countries have a well-resourced, quality cancer control plan, integrated with non-communicable disease control efforts.
+UICC, is a founding member of the International Cancer Control Partnership (ICCP).
+UICC with over 20 ICCP partner organisations including the WHO, CDC, NCI-USA, to ensure that all countries have a well-resourced, quality cancer control plan, integrated with non-communicable disease control efforts.